Roche limit and stellar disruption in the Simpson--Visser spacetime: Tidal disruption in the Simpson--Visser spacetime

 \subsection{Roche limit for neutron star}

-We now analyze the behavior of the Roche limit in the Simpson--Visser spacetime by considering a neutron star.
-Using the data in Table~\ref{tab:stellar_models}, we take the star to have a mass of approximately $1.4\,M_{\odot}$ and a radius of about $12\,\mathrm{km}$.
-The results for the Roche radius are shown in Figure~\ref{fig:rocheNS}.
-In the left panel, we show how the Roche radius varies as the black hole mass is changed.
-We observe that the presence of the Simpson--Visser parameter imposes a maximum black hole mass for which a Roche radius exists.
-In this way, if the regularization parameter $a$ is sufficiently large, the tidal forces are no longer able to overcome the binding forces, and the star does not undergo disruption.
-For those masses for which disruption still occurs for the values of $a$ shown, we see that the Roche radius decreases as $a$ increases, a behavior that is also confirmed in the right panel.
-Depending on the value of $a$, for a fixed black hole mass, the disruption may occur outside the event horizon, inside the horizon, or may not occur at all.
-For a black hole with mass $M=9M_{\odot}$, the Roche limit of a neutron star in the Schwarzschild case is $r_{\text{Roche}}=28.11\,\mathrm{km}$, while the event horizon radius is $r_{+}=26.64\,\mathrm{km}$; therefore, the disruption would take place outside the event horizon and would be observable.
-For the Simpson--Visser spacetime with parameter $a=0.7M$, the Roche radius becomes $r_{\text{Roche}}=26.21\,\mathrm{km}$, so that the disruption would occur only inside the horizon, whereas for $a=M$ the disruption would not occur at all.
+We now analyze the behavior of the Roche limit in the Simpson-Visser spacetime by considering a typical neutron star.
+Using the data in Table \ref{tab:stellar_models}, we take the star to have a mass of approximately $1.4 M_\odot$ and a radius of about $12 km$.
+The corresponding results are shown in Figure \ref{fig:rocheNS}.In the left panel, we illustrate how the Roche radius varies with the black hole mass.
+A striking physical conclusion here is that the Simpson--Visser parameter $a$ imposes a maximum black hole mass for which a Roche radius even exists.
+If the regularization parameter $a$ is sufficiently large, the weakened tidal forces can no longer overcome the star's internal binding forces, meaning the star does not undergo disruption at all.
+For configurations where disruption still occurs, both panels confirm that the Roche radius strictly decreases as $a$ increases.

+Astrophysically, this implies that for a fixed black hole mass, the disruption may occur outside the event horizon (an observable tidal disruption event), hidden inside the horizon, or not at all, depending entirely on the spacetime geometry.
+For instance, for a black hole with mass $M = 9 M_\odot$, the standard Schwarzschild case yields a Roche limit of $28.11 km$.
+Since this is larger than the event horizon radius ($26.64 km$), the disruption takes place outside and would be observable.
+However, introducing a Simpson-Visser parameter of $a = 0.7 M$ shrinks the Roche radius to $26.21 km$; consequently, the star crosses the horizon intact and disruption occurs only inside.
+If we further increase the parameter to $a = M$, the protective geometric effect ensures that disruption does not occur at all.

+Finally, for small values of $a$ and sufficiently large black hole masses, the Roche radius naturally becomes hidden inside the event horizon, as expected from standard black hole astrophysics \cite{Xin:2025ipu,Mummery:2023meb}.
+In this regime, tidal forces evaluated near the horizon decrease rapidly with increasing black hole mass, ensuring that the disruption of neutron stars occurs strictly inside the horizon and remains unobservable.

 For small values of $a$ and sufficiently large black hole masses, the Roche radius becomes hidden inside the event horizon, as expected \cite{Xin:2025ipu,Mummery:2023meb}.
 Tidal forces evaluated near the event horizon decrease rapidly as the black hole mass increases, so that the disruption of neutron stars occurs inside the event horizon and is therefore not observable.